Sunday, January 12, 2025

 Total time = 43:55

-* Includes snippets of “Hello Goodybe” - The Beatles; “Lost Highway” - Hank Williams; “Born to be Wild” - Steppenwolf; “Stupid Girl” - Rolling Stones; “I'm Eighteen” - Alice Cooper; “I'm a Rock” - Simon and Garfunkel; “Rocket Man” - Elton John; “Dandy” - The Kinks
+* Includes snippets of “Hello Goodbye” - The Beatles; “Lost Highway” - Hank Williams; “Born to be Wild” - Steppenwolf; “Stupid Girl” - Rolling Stones; “I'm Eighteen” - Alice Cooper; “I'm a Rock” - Simon and Garfunkel; “Rocket Man” - Elton John; “Dandy” - The Kinks

 ** Also performed live in 2007.